lenniecottrell/FM-order-summary-component/README.md

 ## Overview

 This is my first completed challenge for Frontend Mentor.
 I plan on finishing more as a way to solidify and enhance my front-end development skills, and as an opportunity to learn more about React, CSS, and accessibility best-practices.

+For these challenges I am given JPGs of the final product, fonts, font sizes, and colors.
+I am not given exact dimensions, so I have to guess!
 ### The challenge

 Users should be able to: